French Mortgage Factsheet and FAQ

 Once you receive the official mortgage offer, French law requires a 10-day cooling-off period before acceptance.
 After this period, funds are released upon coordination with your notary, who manages payment at the property’s final sale completion.

 How to avoid delays: Submit a complete file promptly, quickly address additional bank requests, and ensure your preliminary purchase agreement (Compromis de Vente) includes a financing contingency clause (usually 45–60 days).
-If delays occur, your notary can request an extension from the seller.
-Generally, plan for at least two months, adding extra time as a buffer.

 Life Insurance